CagriCatik/RRT-MPC/docs/configuration.md

 `wheelbase_m` is converted to pixels using `map_resolution`.
 Horizon and solver settings are passed to the MPC controller unchanged.

+`sim_steps` controls the length of the closed-loop roll-out.
+The controller logs progress every ~10% of the configured steps so you can monitor long simulations without enabling debug logs.

 ## Visualisation

 ```yaml